 Hello from Bates!

-This is an updated listing of public events at the college during December 2017.
+This is a listing of public events at the college during December 2017.

 The public is invited to these events.
 Except as noted, admission is free.

 Want the latest events information?
 Visit the daily Events page.

 - Go to gobatesbobcats.com

 - Find your event and click the “Video” link.
 (Not all games are livestreamed.)

 Questions or comments?
 Contact events editor Doug Hubley at email@example.com.

 Taking place while Bates is in session.
 Please confirm before you go.

 5:40pm daily | Dharma meditation: A 20-minute group meditation.
 Monday–Saturday, the meditation is silent.
 On Sunday, participants choose a group practice, often followed by dinner or discussion.
 FMI 207-786-8272.

 12:15pm Mon | Noontime meditation facilitated by the Multifaith Chaplaincy.
 Meditation instruction is offered at noon.
 FMI 207-786-8272.